mdops-org/mdops-cli/README.md

 sh <(curl -Ssf https://pkgx.sh) deno@1.41.2 run -A --unstable-ffi --unstable-fs https://raw.githubusercontent.com/mdops-org/mdops-cli/main/main.ts init
 ```

-Thanks to [pkgx.sh]() we don't need to install anything beforehand.
+Thanks to [pkgx](https://pkgx.sh) we don't need to install anything beforehand.
 This will use the pkgx oneliner to download a temporary
 Deno and use it to run our script over internet.
 Then the `init` subcommand will initialize the repo by updating the `README.md`
 file to add places for dependencies and tasks.
 And creates a `scripts` folder and puts a minimal `mdops.ts` file there and uses
 Deno to compile it to a binary.
 From now on you can use `scripts/mdops` from the root of your project to run tasks.